Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 Kilkenny got the better of Dublin at UPMC Nowlan Park.

-Electric Ireland Leinster MHC semi-final
+Electric Ireland Leinster MHC semi-finals

 Kilkenny 4-19 Dublin 3-10